Phil Hartman: Response and legacy

 Hartman was preparing to voice Zapp Brannigan, a character written specifically for him on Groening's second animated series Futurama, at the time of his death.
-Even though the role was specifically made for him, Hartman still insisted on auditioning and Groening said he "nailed it".
+Even though the role was specifically made for him, Hartman still insisted on trying out for the role.
+About a week before his death, he auditioned for Groening and Futurama executive producer David X. Cohen.
+Groening wrote that Hartman "blew us away with his performances".
 After Hartman's death, Billy West took over the role.
-Though executive producer David X. Cohen credits West with using his own take on the character, West later said that he purposely tweaked Zapp's voice to better match Hartman's intended portrayal.
+Though Cohen credits West with using his own take on the character, West later said that he purposely tweaked Zapp's voice to better match Hartman's intended portrayal.
 Hartman was planning to appear with Lovitz in the indie film The Day of Swine and Roses, scheduled to begin production in August 1998.

 In 2002, Laugh.com and Hartman's brother John published the album Flat TV, a selection of comedy sketches recorded by Hartman in the 1970s, which had been kept in storage.
-John Hartmann commented: "I'm putting this out there because I'm dedicating my life to fulfilling his dreams.
+John Hartman commented: "I'm putting this out there because I'm dedicating my life to fulfilling his dreams.
 This [album] is my brother doing what he loved."
 Flat TV was optioned for an animated adaptation by Michael "Ffish" Hemschoot's animation company Worker Studio in 2013.
 The deal came about after Michael T. Scott, a partner in the company, posted online a handwritten letter he had received from Hartman in 1997, leading to a correspondence between Scott and Paul Hartmann.

 A campaign was started on Facebook by Alex Stevens in 2007, and endorsed by Hartman's brother Paul, to have Phil inducted to Canada's Walk of Fame.
 Among the campaign's numerous publicity events, Ben Miner of the Sirius XM Radio channel Laugh Attack dedicated the month of April 2012 to Hartman.
 The campaign ended in success and Hartman was inducted on September 22, 2012, to the Walk of Fame, with Paul accepting the award on his late brother's behalf.
 Hartman was also awarded the Cineplex Legends Award.
 In June 2013, it was announced that Hartman would receive a star on the Hollywood Walk of Fame, which was unveiled on August 26, 2014.
 Additionally, a special prize at the Canadian Comedy Awards was named for Hartman.
 Beginning with the 13th Canadian Comedy Awards in 2012, the Phil Hartman Award was awarded to "an individual who helps to better the Canadian comedy community".
 In 2015, Rolling Stone magazine ranked Hartman as one of the ten greatest Saturday Night Live cast members throughout the show's forty-year history, coming in seventh on its list of all 141 members.